imperialCHEPI/healthgps/datamodel.md

 | 2           | survivalrate | Survival   | Survival rate parameters |

 ## Registries
 The *DiseaseType* and *RiskFactorType* are *dynamic enumerations*, providing a consistent *Registry* for available *diseases* and relative *risk factors* respectively.
-These enumerations are populated on demand, when defining a new diseases within the Health GPS ecosystem.
+These enumerations are populated on demand, when defining new diseases within the Health GPS ecosystem.
 Following are the examples of dynamic enumerations defined in the Health GPS model:

 ### Disease Type